MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

   - SharePoint:
     - Grant access to an item or a folder
     - Send an HTTP Request to SharePoint
-  - Teams:
+  - Microsoft Teams:
     - Send a Microsoft Graph HTTP Request
   - Office 365 Outlook:
     - Send an HTTP Request

-  This issue will be fixed in version 2.50.
+  This issue is fixed in version 2.50.

 ## Use files in cloud connector actions